212 E. College St. | Jackson, Georgia | 30233

 In March of 2012, Joe and his partners collectively sold their business to Carriage Services, Houston, TX.

-In April of 2002, Joe married Drew Carden Westbury.
-They have four daughters, Kitty, Kami, Karoline and Kaysen.
-They are members of Rock Springs Church in Milner, Georgia, where Joe serves on the Board of Stewards.
-Joe also serves on the Advisory Board for Rock Springs Christian Academy.
-He is a member of the Jackson Butts County Rotary Club, Butts County Leadership Class of 2014, and serves as Chairman for the Partner's for Smart Growth.
+He has four daughters, Kitty, Kami, Karoline and Kaysen.
+He is a member of Rock Springs Church in Milner, Georgia.
+He is a member of the Jackson Butts County Rotary Club, Butts County Leadership Class of 2014, and serves on the Georgia State Board of Funeral Service.
 Joe enjoys playing golf and riding motorcycles.

 Rudy Mangham was born in Jackson, GA and attended Jackson High School.
 He is a member of the Towaliga Baptist Church, works with the "Shoes for God's Children" and has been on staff since 1992.